14 minutes Read

 Implementing these practices provides better control over the entire product lifecycle, reduces BOM mistakes, and creates a more reliable foundation for production planning and supply chain management.

-BOMs in ERP Systems (with NetSuite Focus)
+BOMs in NetSuite

 A Bill of Materials becomes much more powerful when it is managed within an ERP system.
 Instead of existing in spreadsheets or isolated design tools, the BOM in ERP connects directly with procurement, production scheduling, inventory tracking, cost management, and work orders.